 Schee, ErikPercussion, Drum Set

 Erik Schee has been teaching drum set and percussion lessons in the Twin Cities area since 2010 and joined the MacPhail percussion faculty in January 2014.
 Erik’s teaching style is one that stresses the importance of versatility and professionalism.
 He strives to prepare his students for the wide array of challenges that a percussionist in today’s musical landscape may face.
-In addition to teaching at each of MacPhail’s Twin Cities locations, Erik also teaches private lessons in the Eden Prairie school district and is the Assistant Marching Band and Percussion Ensemble Director at Park High School and the Jazz Band Director at East Ridge High School.
+In addition to teaching at each of MacPhail’s Twin Cities locations (Minneapolis, Chanhassen and Apple Valley), Erik also teaches private lessons in the Eden Prairie school district and is the Percussion Instructor and Jazz Combo Director at East Ridge High School.

 In the folk-rock genre, Erik performed for 5 years with the Twin Cities-based band, The Paper Days.
 Their debut full-length record, Falling is Easy (2015), saw airplay on local Minneapolis radio stations The Current and Go 96.3.
 Falling is Easy effectively illustrates Erik’s versatility as a musician.
 On the record he can be heard playing everything from drum set, vibraphone, cabasa, udu, and congas as well as singing vocal harmonies.
 In 2011, Erik shared the stage with pop star Willow Smith at the Target Center as a featured drummer in a performance of her hit single, “Whip My Hair.”

 In the classical realm, Erik has been involved in collaborations with groups such as the Joffrey Ballet for their performance of The Rite of Spring at the Orpheum Theater as well as several performances with the Minneapolis-based choral group VocalEssence, most recently a concert of PDQ Bach’s music under the direction of Peter Schickele.
-He also works with two professional theater companies in the Twin Cities area – Impossible Salt and Theater Elision.
+He also works with many professional theater companies in the area including The History Theatre, The Old Log Theatre, Theatre Elision and Impossible Salt.

 Erik received his bachelor’s degree in Music Performance at the University of Minnesota, Twin Cities and studied with Fernando Meza, Phil Hey and Peter Kogan.